Mental Coaching For Athletes

 Most people find these things don’t quite match up.

 Cognitive hypnotherapy for athletes is about gaining an understanding of – and ultimately control over – your mental and emotional state during competition or play.

 Your emotions influence not only your thought patterns, but also your very physiology.
-Incredibly, you are physically stronger when you’re in a positive mindset!
+You are physically stronger when you’re in a positive mindset.

 Feelings like anxiety, fear and anger (even when they are subtle) can cause damaging thought patterns like self-doubt and lack of motivation.
 The common conception that we have to “push through” these things is simply wrong.
 You can change the way you feel.

 A shift like this in your emotional thinking can quite easily make the difference between winning and losing.

-Beyond the emotional work lies a plethora of psychological techniques that can be used during training and competition.
+Beyond the emotional work lies a plethora of psychological tools that can be used during training and competition.

-You can learn how to use your mind to improve technique, build strength, increase speed and fitness, reduce the chance of psychosomatic injury and let go of self-sabotaging behaviours… the list is endless.
+You can learn how to use your mind to improve technique, build strength, increase speed and fitness, reduce the chance of psychosomatic injury, let go of self-sabotaging behaviours… the list is endless.

 Our work together will focus on building the specific techniques that you need to maximise your performance.